m-dekorte/melissa-de-korte-youtube-resources/videos/0002 fixed width/README.md

 ---

-## Testing Before Production

-1. **Import a new export** — Test with a new export to make sure the solution is stable
-2. **Preview filtered rows** — Check what you're removing by inverting the logical expression
-3. **Verify totals** — Sum numeric columns to confirm value conversion is correct and all data is present

----

 ## Key Takeaway

-Fixed-width files follow a pattern: look for somthing such as a divider, to detect boundaries automatically.
-Once you found the pattern, the parsing becomes straightforward instead of manual.
-When the format changes, your query adapts to the new structure.
+Fixed-width files follow a pattern: look for something such as a divider, to detect boundaries.
+Once you've found the pattern, parsing becomes straightforward instead of manual.
+When the format changes, your query adapts to the new structure automatically.

 Think about a modular appraoch, that enables you to quickly deploy mini-solutions (steps/ building blocks) across different projects.